seay28/datasharingframework.github.io/docs/src/v1.1.0/maintain/fhir/access-control.md

 The DSF FHIR server implements a subset of the FHIR R4 [REST API](http://hl7.org/fhir/R4/http.html).
 When accessing the API with a web browser a limited graphical user interface is shown.
 Without any additional configuration the API and user interface is only accessible with the X.509 client certificate configured for the organization via the configuration parameter: [DEV_DSF_FHIR_SERVER_ORGANIZATION_THUMBPRINT](configuration#dev-dsf-fhir-server-organization-thumbprint)

 ::: tip OpenID Connect
-To enable OpenID Connect Authentication of local user, see the DSF FHIR server OpenID Connect [configuration page](oidc).
+To enable OpenID Connect authentication of local user, see the DSF FHIR server OpenID Connect [configuration page](oidc).
 :::

 Access to the API and user interface can be enabled for additional client certificates and local users authenticating via OAuth 2.0 OpenID Connect.
 Access can be configured for so called roles, with all roles specified using the configuration parameter [DEV_DSF_FHIR_SERVER_ROLECONFIG](configuration#dev-dsf-fhir-server-roleconfig).
 The value for this environment variable is specified as YAML using the block scalar `|`.